kelliethomsen/kelliethomsen/README.md

 - 👀 I’m interested in mountain bike riding, personal development, technology, and drinking too much coffee!
 - 🌱 I’m currently learning Python at a beginner level
 - 💞️ I’m looking to collaborate on anything and learn as much as I can!
 I one day hope to move to move towards a front-end developer career!
-- 📫 How to reach me: send me a message on GitHub
+- 📫 How to reach me> DM on instagram! 💌 @kelthomsen

 <!---
 kelliethomsen/kelliethomsen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.